dev-urandom/abstracts/proposal.md

 interesting techniques, particularly around test-driven development of a distributed system in Go.

+In this talk, we will share our experiences in implementing this protocol.
+We will focus on the protocol itself, challenges we experienced implementing it, and some of the interesting patterns we discovered and extracted.

 ### Notes to the Planning Committee

 As the rate of new users coming to Go increases, it will become more and more important